openfisca/openfisca-ops/README.md

 ## Serve a new version of the public api

-### To update the current major version being served
+### To update the latest major version being served

-- connect to the server
-- got to the virtualenv (`cd /home/openfisca/virtualenvs/api-frxx`)
-- activate the virtualenv (`source bin/activate`)
-- update the openfisca version
-- run the instructions in the `deploy.sh` file
+Run `ssh deploy-api@fr.openfisca.org`

+This automatically runs the `fr.openfisca.org/api/deploy-latest.sh` script.

 ### To serve a new version :
 - on `openfisca-ops`, in a new branch, create a new repo with the config files
+- update the `fr.openfisca.org/api/deploy-latest.sh` symlink to point to the latest deploy script:
+  - `cd fr.openfisca.org/api && rm deploy-latest.sh && ln -s ./vxx/deploy.sh deploy-latest.sh`
-- connect to the server
+- connect to the server **as `openfisca`**
   - pull the new `openfisca-ops`
-- got to the virtualenv (`cd /home/openfisca/virtualenvs`)
+  - get to the virtualenvs folder (`cd /home/openfisca/virtualenvs`)
   - create the new virtualenv (`virtualenv api-frxx`)
-- enter the virtualenv (`cd api-frxx`)
-- activate the virtualenv (`source bin/activate`)
+- connect to the server as `root`
-- run the instructions in the `deploy.sh` file
   - go to `/etc/systemd/system`
   - create a new service with a symlink
   - reload the daemon
+- run `ssh deploy-api@fr.openfisca.org`

 ## Passwords